-According to the Mid-year population estimates, 2017, there were over 2,8 million people in the Free State on about 129 825 km of land.
+According to the mid-year population estimates of 2022, there were over 2.9 million people in the Free State on about 129 825 km2 of land.
 The main languages spoken are Sesotho, Afrikaans and isiXhosa.
 The Free State has wide horizons and blue skies, farmland, mountains, goldfields and widely dispersed towns.